ApogeeNetworking/aireoshttp/README.md

 # Cisco Wireless LAN Controller
 I do not advise using this as it uses the WLC frontend endpoints for authentication and data retrieval (but I'd rather use this than SSH)

-This integration was testing on a WLC running version 8.5
+This integration was tested on a WLC running version 8.5

 ## Installation